erayerdin/streaming_forms/README.md

 ## Where It is and Where It's Heading

-Currently, the package isn't even published to pub.dev.
-It's even before its infancy.
+Currently, the package is in its alpha phase.
 There will be some design decisions on the API.
 The current goals are these:

  - Work with asynchronous events provided by streams instead of event handler callbacks so that the devs can use it with their state management solution
  - Add upon, but not change, the built-in form solutions of Flutter so that the users familiar with it can migrate easily or create forms without extra required knowledge
+ - Add a built-in validation logic
+ - Work with Bloc

 ## Installation 💻

-**❗ In order to start using Streaming you must have the [Flutter SDK][flutter_install_link] installed on your machine.**
+**❗ In order to start using this package you must have the [Flutter SDK][flutter_install_link] installed on your machine.**

 Add `streaming_forms` to your `pubspec.yaml`: